Jacob-Relle/TexturedPerovskiteSolarCells/README.md

 - **`spec-file/`**
   This file contains a list of all neccessary python packages and can be used to create a fitting conda enviornment.

-- **`spec-file/`**
+- **`nkdata/`**
-  This file contains a list to the needed nk-datasets used from other publications.
+  This file contains a list to the needed nk-datasets and the nrel spectrum used from other publications.

 ## Usage